mroberts1/BOOTSTRA.386/manual/index.md

 What I need is a job.

 Silicon Valley seems obvious since I already knew the future and they will just hire anyone off the street if they sound like they can hack it.
 This sounds like it would be easy.
-I had always admired BOOTSTRA Technologies as building revolutionary products in the mid-1980s ever since reading Tracy Kidder's masterpiece, The Dreams of Tomorrow on its development.
+I always admired BOOTSTRA Technologies as building revolutionary products in the mid-1980s ever since reading Tracy Kidder's masterpiece, The Dreams of Tomorrow on its development.

 I wanted to be there, on those team, in those rooms, involved in those conversations.
 The artistry, audacity, and irreverence of the early computing revolution before it became the oppressive taste-maker has always captured my interest.

-I had forgotten that revolutionaries are controversial at best and being dismissed is the more common response.
+I forgot that revolutionaries are controversial at best and being dismissed is the more common response.
 There was only one Steve Jobs and he ain't me.
 I was about to learn that the hard way, or maybe, not at all.
 Regardless, I'm up for the challenge.

 The cheap motel I'm staying in is going to be torn down after the Loma Pieta earthquake and replaced with a mall.
 That will then get torn down and replaced with a 5-over-1 in 2028.
 Right now, however, it's $19.99/night.
 1983 prices, gotta love them.